What is a Field Placement Program?

 The Corporate Counsel Externship Program allows students to receive academic credit for working in the legal department of a corporation, company or other business entity.
 Students may also work in other departments of a corporation as long as they are supervised by an on-site licensed attorney.
-Students work a minimum of 50 hours per unit of credit and may receive 1-4 units for their work at a placement.
+Students must work during the academic session for a minimum of 50 hours per unit of credit and may receive 1-4 units for their work at a placement.
+For purposes of corporate counsel externship work, the academic session is from the official start of classes to the last day of final exams.
+No externship work for a corporate counsel placement is permitted outside this time period.
 If students have previously been placed in a Corporate Counsel Externship, they can register for Corporate Counsel Externship II.

 How Do I Find an Externship?

 Students secure their own externships, drawing from the field placements on the law school’s Approved Placement List.
 Alternatively, students can create their own externships, subject to faculty approval.
 The approved placements offer work in many different areas, including civil rights, consumer protection, employment, environmental, health, housing, family, education, criminal, regulatory, and women’s rights.
 Students should begin the process of locating an externship by searching in the Externship tab in Symplicity.
 Externships posted in Symplicity will generally provide information on applying to that particular placement site.
 Students are urged to meet with an advisor in the Office of Career and Professional Development for assistance in identifying appropriate externship opportunities and seeking faculty approval of a placement not currently on the Approved Placement List.